Weapons Offense Lawyer Trenton, NJ

 An individual can be convicted of a weapons offense in New Jersey even if the conduct would have been legal in a neighboring state, as long as the weapon was discovered while the individual was in New Jersey.
 The close proximity of certain parts of New Jersey to its neighboring states makes this an issue that frequently arises.
 For example, a license to carry a concealed weapon in Pennsylvania is not valid in New Jersey and can lead to serious criminal weapons charges in NJ.

-I will thoroughly investigate the alleged events and facts of your gun crime case to craft a strong and tactical defense focused on identifying reasonable doubt and potential weaknesses in the prosecution’s case.
-While I am an aggressive and battle-tested criminal defense attorney, I also pride myself in treating my clients with the compassion and respect that they deserve while facing the stress of potential criminal conviction.
+We will thoroughly investigate the alleged events and facts of your gun charges case to craft a strong and tactical defense focused on identifying reasonable doubt and potential weaknesses in the prosecution’s case.
+While we are aggressive and battle-tested criminal defense attorneys, we also pride ourselves in treating clients with the compassion and respect that they deserve while facing the stress of potential criminal conviction.

-Book an Appointment to Discuss Your Criminal Weapons Charges with Robbinsville Gun Crime Attorney Lauren Scardella
+Book an Appointment to Discuss Your Criminal Weapons Charges with Our Robbinsville Gun Crime Attorneys

-If you or a loved one has been accused of committing a weapons offense, do not delay in obtaining expert legal advice.
+If you or a loved one has been accused of committing a weapons offense, do not delay in obtaining experienced legal advice.
 The penalties for New Jersey weapons offenses are much too severe to go it alone, and a criminal defense attorney can provide guidance and support every step of the way.
-Contact my Hamilton office at 609-587-1144 to schedule a free initial consultation today, or fill out this online form.
+Contact our Hamilton office to schedule a free initial consultation today.
 The office is conveniently located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.

 Frequently Asked Questions About Criminal Weapons Offenses in NJ